seal-io/docs/docs/deploy/airgap.md

 kubectl apply -f walrus.yaml
 ```

 3. Access the Walrus UI, and after the initial login, navigate to `https://<WALRUS_URL>/v1/settings`.
-Validate whether the `ImageRegistry` and `DeployerImage` settings are effective.
+Validate whether the `ImageRegistry` setting are effective.

 ## Using intranet catalog
 1. Disable the built-in catalog: